 What is a Blazer

-The blazer is a tailored jacket, with middle-of-the-road formality.
-Blazers are cut from heavy fabrics like worsted wool, flannel or fresco.
-This weight makes them well-paired with workwear fabrics like denim or khaki.
+The blazer is a tailored jacket with middle-of-the-road formality.
+Often they’re made of heavier fabrics like worsted wool, flannel or fresco.
+This weight makes them pair well with workwear fabrics like denim, khaki, or chinos.

-Investing in a blazer fills the gap between the casual structure of the sports jacket and formality of a full suit.
-The blazer is a great basic because of its transitional nature.
-It’s as easily worn during the workweek while also making an appearance on the weekend.
+A blazer fills the gap between a casual, lightweight sports jacket and the formality of a full suit.
+It’s a great basic because of its transitional nature, being easily worn during the workweek and on Saturday nights.

-Keep in mind that it is an investment and even at the lower end, a quality piece is going to run you between $150 to $300.
+Keep in mind that the blazer is an investment, as even a budget-friendly quality piece is going to run between $150 to $300.

 How They Should Fit

 The structured blazer gets its name from the cut of the shoulder.
-The shoulder pad sits just past the sleeve head, giving the jacket a crisp silhouette and compliments the body’s natural shape.
+The shoulder pad sits just past the sleeve head, giving the jacket a crisp silhouette that compliments the body’s natural shape.

-The blazer sleeve should extend just long enough to touch your wrist bone while still allowing between ¼ inch to ¾ inch of your shirt cuff to be visible.
+A blazer’s tailoring is similar to other jackers in respect to fit of the sleeves and torso.
+The blazer sleeve should extend just long enough to touch your wrist bone while still allowing between ¼ to ¾ inches of your shirt cuff to be visible.

-In the torso, your jacket should fit close the body, with it fitting snug but not tight when your top button is fastened.
-This is the most difficult to change.
-Buy your blazer around this fit first instead of expecting your tailor to make major adjustments.
+In the torso, your jacket should fit close the body.
+It should be snug but not tight when you fasten your top button.
+Buy your blazer based on torso fit first, instead of expecting your tailor to make major adjustments.

 The soft blazer, also known as the unstructured blazer, is the more casual of the two tailoring styles.
-It is usually cut from a heavier fabric than a sports jacket and has more deliberate tailoring making it the more formal option of the two styles.
+Although it has a more relaxed fit, it is still composed of heavy fabric and deliberate cuts.

 Your Go-To Top Layer